 Short address for this page: http://oe.cd/bigdata

-Data forms a key pillar in 21st century sources of growth.
+|Data-driven innovation forms a key pillar in 21st century sources of growth.
 The confluence of several trends, including the increasing migration of socio-economic activities to the Internet and the decline in the cost of data collection, storage and processing, are leading to the generation and use of huge volumes of data – commonly referred to as “big data”.
 These large data sets are becoming a core asset in the economy, fostering new industries, processes and products and creating significant competitive advantages.
+For instance:

 Greater access and use of data creates a wide array of policy issues, such as privacy and consumer protection, open data access, skills and employment, and measurement to name a few.